What Is an ICD, or Implantable Cardioverter Defibrillator?

 The St. Jude Medical commitment to safe, reliable and effective ICDs

 Since the first implantable pacemaker was developed in 1958, millions have benefited from pacemaker therapy.
 The remarkable story of the first cardiac pacemaker is embedded in St. Jude Medical’s history, and today, St. Jude Medical continues its commitment to revolutionizing arrhythmia management with our implantable cardiac defibrillators (ICDs).
-The Fortify Assura™ ICD is one example.
+The Fortify Assura™ ICD and Ellipse™ ICD are two examples.